edward2a/vagrant-aws-linux/README.md

 AWS EC2 instances run on top of Xen, on pretty generic virtual hardware definition (see details at the bottom).
 For HVM type instances, which are full VMs (ie. like a physical system), the boot process is standard, involving a BIOS, a boot loader, a boot sector, (etc) and associated software.

-Based on this, I decieded to make an imagea available for my local testing.
+Based on this, I decieded to make an image available for my local testing.
-After messing up a bit with the configuraitons, I successfully exported a disk image (with dd) and imported that into VirtualBox, then created a vagrant image which served my purpose.
+After messing up a bit with the configurations, I successfully exported a disk image (with dd) and imported that into VirtualBox, then created a vagrant image which served my purpose.

 I consider this may be useful for more people in similar situations as this gives the following benefits:
   - enable local development on AWS linux